 Support for version PHP version 5.6.x will be deprecated in version 6.1.0 of Simple:Press and will be officially removed at the end of 2019.
 This does not mean that Simple:Press will suddenly break or not run on PHP version 5.6.0 after 2019 – it just means that we will no longer test future development on that version or support it going forward.

-We are doing this because PHP version 5.6 no longer receives updates and security updates terminate at the end of 2018.
+We are doing this because PHP version 5.6 no longer receives updates and security updates were terminated at the end of 2018.
 So we strongly recommend that users move to PHP 7.1 sooner rather than later!
-Note that even PHP 7.0 will no longer receive security updates after Dec 2018!
-So if you need to transition, it is best to transition to 7.1 or 7.2 which are both currently being supported.
+Note that even PHP 7.0 no longer receives security updates – those were discontinued after Dec 2018!
+So if you need to transition, it is best to transition to 7.1, 7.2 or 7.3 which are currently being supported.

 Simple:Press will continue to be tested in and support offered under PHP 7.0.